awslabs/service-workbench-on-aws/docs/docs/deployment/configuration/auth/configuring_idp.md

     2. Select “Send LDAP Attributes as Claims”, Click Next and then configure the Claim.
 19. Similarly add the Surname and Given Name claims.

-## Configure Relying Party information on the Galileo side
+## Configure Relying Party information on the Service Workbench side

 Once you have created a Relying Party in ADFS you can then configure it within the Research as a Service solution.